 - the by-laws relating to exclusive use of common property in the scheme

 - the by-laws that deal with the constitution or procedures of the council of a strata company

-- an exclusive use by-law or restricted use by-law.
+- an exclusive use by-law.

 A conduct by-law means any of the following: